yuanmingyi/resxgen/Readme.md

-# ResxGen: Tool for easy localization in WPF development
+# ResxGen: Tool for collecting string resources from xaml files and convert between text string resources and resx resources in WPF development
-> Author: millan.yuan@hotmail.com

 # Introduction:
 - ResxGen is a tool which creates easy editing text files for programmers to separate the translation or language work from the coding.
-- Since the pure text file is a common format that anyone can efficiently edit and is independent from any coding related software or knowledge, it's a good way to make teamwork.
-- After the text strings has been made up in the .txt files.
-This tool can then convert the files into the VS compatible resx resource files
+- With this tool, one can directly write xaml files with resx string represents and get auto generated corresponding resx files.
+Also the tool will generate a text (.txt) file for easy editing without any coding tools.

 # Usage:
 ### The binaries contain three files: